-Your company relies on the capability to make medical device shipments to customers across the country, perhaps even across the world.
+Your company needs to make medical device shipments to customers across the country, perhaps even across the world.
 Unfortunately, however careful you are, every shipment will face a number of risks.

 These risks are only magnified for complex supply chains, international shipments, medical devices with a high market value, and products that are easily damaged.